 Sharding in Managed Service for ClickHouse®

-Sharding is a horizontal cluster scaling strategy that puts parts of a single ClickHouse® database on different shards.
+Sharding is a horizontal cluster scaling strategy that spreads parts of a single ClickHouse® database across different shards.
 A shard consists of one or more replica hosts.
 A write or read request for the shard can be sent to any of its replicas, as there is no dedicated master.
-When data is inserted, it is taken from the replica on which the INSERT
+For inserts, data is copied from the replica that ran the INSERT request to other replicas in the shard in asynchronous mode.

 Advantages of sharding